PositivelyHamster/BlackpearlFAQ/FAQ.md

 You can hide the content with this tag `[pearl=0]your content[/pearl]`

 ### How to post and solve requests?
+Its Easy to Solve Request, First you Message the Requestor stating your intent to reslove his request. then both you and the requestor should agree upon the pearls payout for the Requested 'Item'.
+After acquring the Items, post it on the correct section and give the link of thread, to the requestor and complete your pearls transaction.
 ### You just made a post but it's not showing up anymore, what's happening?
 It's most probably in the Approval Queue or already deleted due to breaking rules or improper format/missing stuff.
 The current system doesn't informs the poster about their post getting rejected, and if you post something worthless we won't even inform you in PM.